Configuration

 )

-Your account's ingest key, from the settings page.
+Your environment's ingest key, from the settings page.
 Sent as a Bearer token on every request.

 https://api.celeryradar.com